Sleeping Naked and Weight Loss: Is There a Real Link?

 But Don’t Expect Miracles: What Sleeping Naked Won’t Do

-It’s a minor, supportive factor — one that helps create the ideal conditions for weight loss, but not the cause of it.
-It’s best seen as part of a broader fat-loss strategy that includes sleep hygiene, nutrition, and physical activity.
+In practice, it works best as part of a broader fat-loss strategy that includes good sleep hygiene, balanced nutrition, and regular physical activity.

 Is Sleeping Naked Safe and Comfortable?